-This issue has led to a broad literature focusing on improving, in some manner, the efficiency of embedding tables.
-One line of work has focused on compressing embedding tables using techniques like matrix factorization and hashing~\cite{compositional_embedding_compression,mixed_embedding_compression,desai2021semantically, learn21, mixed_dimension}.
+As a result, there has been a substantial amount of research attention on improving the efficiency of embedding tables.
+One line of work has focused on compressing embedding tables using techniques like matrix factorization and hashing~\citep{compositional_embedding_compression,mixed_embedding_compression,desai2021semantically, learn21, mixed_dimension}.
 An alternative approach is based on constructing space-efficient representations of the input data itself.
-The basic idea is to map a sparse categorical input $x \in \{0,1\}^{m}$ to a new representation $\phi(x) \in \{0,1\}^{d}$, where $d$ is (hopefully) much less than $m$, thereby allowing one to reduce the number of embeddings that need to be stored.
+The basic idea is to map a sparse categorical input $x \in \{0,1\}^{m}$, where $m$ is the size of the categorical alphabet, to a new representation $\phi(x) \in \{0,1\}^{d}$, where $d$ is (hopefully) much less than $m$, thereby allowing one to reduce the number of embeddings that need to be stored.
 We here investigate a simple, yet remarkably powerful, technique for constructing the map $\phi$ based on a set of Bloom filters.

-While prior work has also considered similar architectures for this purpose \cite{bloom_encoding}, these approaches have been unable to maintain an acceptably high level of predictive accuracy while simultaneously providing low memory use \cite{embedding_learning}.
-We propose a new technique, called MEM-REC, that uses a dual encoding process for categorical inputs.
-The first encoder represents a high-dimensional categorical input as a low-dimensional binary string using a Bloom filter and maps the binary string to a corresponding vector representation.
-To mitigate potential loss in accuracy from hash-collisions in the bloom filter, we introduce a second encoder that re-scales the embeddings in a data-dependent fashion.
-In addition, our dual encoders can construct these representations efficiently ``on-the-fly'' using hashing without the need to maintain any explicit mapping between symbols in the alphabet and offsets in an embedding table.
+While prior work has also considered similar architectures for this purpose \citep{bloom_encoding}, these approaches have been unable to maintain an acceptably high level of predictive accuracy while simultaneously providing low memory use \citep{embedding_learning}.
+Our work proposes a new technique, called MEM-REC, that uses a dual encoding process for categorical inputs.
+The first encoder represents a high-dimensional categorical input as a low-dimensional binary string using a Bloom filter.
+To mitigate potential loss in accuracy from hash-collisions in the Bloom filter, we introduce a second encoder that re-scales the embeddings in a data-dependent fashion.
+Our dual encoders can construct embedding representations efficiently ``on-the-fly'' using hashing without the need to maintain any explicit mapping between symbols in the alphabet and offsets in an embedding table.